compromise-evident/CarbonRecord/README.md

 Physically damaging fishing line causes it to warp dramatically away from its natural spring of being wound onto a spool.
 I had tried to let it fall like coiling honey into a bucket but it kept flipping and turning.
-You'll ABSOLUTELY NEED a strong winder that is permissive to slip as I have installed--slippery silicone against a slippery pen where decent hold is present.
+You'll ABSOLUTELY NEED a strong winder that is permissive to slip as I have installed--slippery silicone against a slippery pen where decent hold is still present.

 <br>
 <br>